lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 ## Promote charts

-You can promote charts from the `chart` in view mode or from any listing (like home page or all charts), click on the `...` button and then select `promote chart`
+You can promote charts from the `chart` in view mode or from any listing (like home page or all charts), click on the `...` button and then select `promote chart`.

 <img
 src={PromoteViewChart}